kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 Now you can report the artifact to Kosli.
-This tutorial uses a dummy value for the `--build-url` flag, in a real installation this would be a link to a build service (e.g. Github Actions).
+This tutorial uses a dummy value for the `--build-url` flag, in a real installation this would be a defaulted link to a build service (e.g. Github Actions).

 ```shell {.command}
 kosli pipeline artifact report creation nginx:1.21 \